It’s vital for all children to see themselves fully represented in literature.

 A child reflects on the meaning of being Black in this anthem about a people, a culture, a history, and a legacy that lives on.

-Like many of his plays, Feed Your Mind is told in two acts, revealing how Wilson grew up to be one of the most influential American playwrights.
-The book includes an author’s note, a timeline of August Wilson’s life, a list of Wilson’s plays, and a bibliography.
-You can also check out this title as eBook on Overdrive/Libby or as eBook on Hoopla.
+Told in two acts, this lengthy picture book reveals how Wilson grew up to be one of the most influential American playwrights.
+Includes author’s note, a timeline of August Wilson’s life, a list of Wilson’s plays and a bibliography.
+You can also check out this title as eBook on Overdrive/Libby, as eBook on Hoopla, as eAudio on Hoopla, as video on Hoopla or as video on Hoopla with read along.

 Celebrates Indigenous heroes from the U.S. and Canada using the lyrics of a rap song.
 You can also check out this title as eBook on Overdrive/Libby.